tranleminhhoang2410/ParkingManagement_Mobile/README.md

 - Run the query on sql file to get data.

     ![](https://i.ibb.co/s5bX71H/runquery.jpg)
-- Open and run the ASP.NET solution to get API.
+- Open the ASP.NET solution and modify ConnectionString in appsetting.json, then run solution to get API.

     ![](https://i.ibb.co/9wX6vtG/runapi.jpg)
 - Open and run the Android Project to use the application.